ankitects/anki-manual/src/deck-options.md

 <!-- toc -->

 Deck options primarily control the way Anki schedules cards.
-It is recommended that you spend a few weeks with the defaults to get a feel for how Anki works before you start adjusting options.
+If you're a new user, it's recommended that you spend a few weeks with the defaults to get a feel for how Anki works before you start adjusting options.
 Please make sure you understand the options before changing them, as mistakes could reduce Anki's effectiveness.

-Deck options are accessed by:
+If you're on the desktop app, do any of the following to access deck options:

-- Clicking the gear icon on the `Decks` screen.
+- Click the gear icon on the `Decks` screen.
-- Selecting a deck on the `Decks` screen, and then clicking `Options` at the bottom of the screen.
+- Select a deck on the `Decks` screen, and then click `Options` at the bottom of the screen.
-- Clicking on `More` > `Options` while in review mode.
+- Click `More` > `Options` while in review mode.
-- Pressing `o` while in review mode.
+- Press <kbd>o</kbd> while in review mode.

-This page describes the options shown in Anki 2.1.45+, when you have the v2 or v3 scheduler enabled.
-On older versions, some options will not be available, or will appear in a different section.
-Please keep in mind that the v1 scheduler is no longer supported in Anki 2.1.50+.
-If you have not yet updated to v2 or v3, you will be prompted to update when you attempt to review cards in 2.1.50+.

-For more info on deck options, please check:
+Here are some community posts about deck options:

 - [Deck Options Explained](https://forums.ankiweb.net/t/deck-options-explained/213)
 - [Deck Options in a Mental Map](https://forums.ankiweb.net/t/deck-options-in-a-mental-map/15757)